Pankiev/text-matching-service/README.md

 # Deploying

 Deploying on production environment would require further configuration.
-We would have to generate/store credentials securely, adjust resources to our needs, configure cassandra cluster etc.
+We would have to generate/store credentials securely, adjust resources to our needs, configure cassandra cluster, configure rabbitmq consumers concurrency etc.
-It would be better to use kubernetes instead of docker-compose if we want to dynamically scale system horizontally based on current demand.
+If we want to dynamically scale system horizontally based on current demand it would be better to use kubernetes instead of docker-compose

 Make sure you have enough RAM space available for docker containers.
 Run script `deployments/deploy-local-cluster.sh` in order to deploy: